woodard/libabigail/doc/manuals/libabigail-concepts.rst

  Suppresses change reports involving functions whose symbol name matches the regular expression specified as value of this property.

+ Let's consider the case of functions that have several symbol names.
+ This happens when the underlying symbol for the function has aliases.
+Each symbol name is actually one alias name.

+ In this case, the regular expression must match the names of all of the aliases of the function for the directive to actually suppress the diff reports for said function.

 * ``symbol_version``

  Usage: